jackquindlen/DataDrivenVerification/README.md

 +Ufuk Topcu, Andrew K. Packard, Peter Seiler, and Gary J. Balas.
 Robust region-of-attraction estimation.
 IEEE Transactions on Automatic Control, 55(1):137{142, January 2010.

 ## Model Reference Adaptive Controllers
 The second example is a concurrent learning model reference adaptive controller (CL-MRAC) implementation.
 The necessary files are found in the folder location: "Model Reference Adaptive Control/Simple MRAC".
+The main file is "train_SVM.m" - everything is controlled from there.
 The training samples are found in the file "trainingData.mat" and the samples for testing the trained SVM are found in the file "testingData.mat".

 ###### For more information: